drewletcher/html-data-parser/README.md

 RepeatHeadingTransform constructor takes an options object with the following fields.

-`{string} header` - column name for the repeating heading field.
+`{String} header` - column name for the repeating heading field.
 Can optionally contain an index of where to insert the header in the header row.
 Default "heading:0".

 ### FormatCSV and FormatJSON